WendyOira/WEEK-4-INDEPENDENT-PROJECT/README.md

 ## Installation

-The project has been carried out on Google Collaboratory.
+The project has been carried out on Google Colaboratory.

 ## Technologies Used